Arenw1/arenw1.github.io/Habitat_Determination.md

 ### Analysis

-Dr. Alan Yeakly provided the following statement to assist in the analysis
+Dr. Alan Yeakley provided the following statement to assist in the analysis
 1) Gremlins fear death by total immersion in water, and are never found within 250 m of a MAJOR WATER BODY
 2) Gremlins fear forests and should not be present within a FORESTED ZONE
 3) Gremlins fear cats, and cats like vacant lots.
 If there are BROWNFIELD SITES or VACANT LOTS within a 0.5 km radius of a determination area, gremlins will not be present.